CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 ## `KeyValuePair` transparency

-Collection expressions have a guiding principle that elements and spreads can be thought of as being lowered to `Add` calls.
-This enables things to be included or spread that have a more specific type than the collection's element types:
+The existing "Collection Expression" feature has a guiding principle that elements and spreads can be thought of as being lowered to `Add` calls.
+This enables things to be included or spread into the final collection that have a more specific type than the collection's element type itself.
+For example:

 ```c#
 List<int?> ages = [18, ..
 Enumerable.Range(21, 10)];